SplittyDev/ampbar/readme.md

 ### Motivation
 I was looking for a good status bar to use with i3 and wasn't satisfied.

-Ampbar is based on Electron and the configuration is loosely similar to how i3blocks is configured, although imo it's easier to use.

 ### Features
 - Easy to set up and configure
 - Block based components like i3blocks